Pipe Viewer: Online Manual

 HOME

 The current user's home directory.
-This may be used by the remote control mechanism (the --remote option) to exchange messages between pv instances: if the /run/user/UID/ directory does not exist (where UID is the current user ID), then $HOME/.pv/ will be used instead.
+This may be used by “--remote” to exchange messages between pv instances: if the /run/user/UID/ directory does not exist (where UID is the current user ID), then $HOME/.pv/ will be used instead.

 TMPDIR, TMP

-The directory to create per-tty lock files for the terminal when using the --cursor option.
+The directory to create per-tty lock files for the terminal when using “--cursor”.
 If TMPDIR is set to a non-empty value, it is the directory under which lock files are created.
-Otherwise, if TMP is set, then it is used; and if neither are set, then /tmp is used.
+Otherwise, TMP is used.
+If neither are set, then /tmp is used.

 REPORTING BUGS